osteele/ipython-secrets/README.rst

-Jupyter Secrets ⟶ Ipython Secrets
+Jupyter Secrets ⟶ IPython Secrets
 ===================================

 This project has been renamed to ipython-secrets_.